Classically-Verifiable Quantum Advantage from a Computational Bell Test: Quantum circuits for trapdoor claw-free functions

 Here, the control qubits are $i,j$ in the $\mathsf{x}$ register, while the target qubit is $k$ in the $\mathsf{y}$ register.
 Crucially, the value of this phase for any $i,j,k$ can be computed classically when the circuit is compiled.

 As depicted in Figure~\ref{fig:circuit-1}, we propose two explicit circuits to implement $\tilde{\mathcal{U}}_{w_N}$, one optimizing for qubit count, and the other optimizing for gate count.
 The first circuit [Fig.~\ref{fig:circuit-1}(a)] takes advantage of the fact that the output register is measured immediately after it is computed; this allows one to replace the $m$ output qubits with a single qubit that is measured and reused $m$ times.
 Moreover, by replacing groups of doubly-controlled gates with a Toffoli and a series of singly-controlled gates, one ultimately arrives at an implementation, which requires $n^3/2 + \mathcal{O}(n^2)$ gates, but only $n + \mathcal{O}(1)$ qubits.
+We note that this does require individual measurement and re-use of qubits, which has been a challenge for experiments; recent experiments however have demonstrated this capability \cite{zhu2021demonstration, ryan-anderson_realization_2021}.

 Our second circuit [Fig.~\ref{fig:circuit-1}(b)], which optimizes for gate count, leverages the fact that $\phi_{ijk}$ (Eqn.~\ref{eq:single-phase}) only depends on $i+j+k$, allowing one to combine gates with a common sum.
-In this case, one can define $m=i+j$ and then, for each value of $m$, simply ``count'' the number of values of $i,j$ for which both control qubits are 1.
+In this case, one can define $\ell=i+j$ and then, for each value of $\ell$, simply ``count'' the number of values of $i,j$ for which both control qubits are 1.
 By then performing controlled gates off of the qubits of the counter register, one can reduce the total gate complexity by a factor of $n / \log n$, leading to a implementation with $2n^2 \log n + \mathcal{O}(n^2)$ gates.